uzma1411/p26_masterChef/ingredients.md

 * 1 1/2 cups of white granulated sugar (300g)
 * 2 Large eggs (add one at a time)
 * 2 Tbsp. unsweetened cocoa powder (24g)
-* 1 cup of buttermilk (250mL) (or use a tiny bit less then a cup plus
+* 1 cup of buttermilk (250mL) (or use a tiny bit less than a cup plus
 * 1 Tbsp. of vinegar or lemon juice, let sit for 10 minutes)
 * 1 tsp. vanilla extract (5mL)
 * 1 tsp. of white vinegar (5mL)